The Hidden Burden

 Cesar Velez

-In Another Time Less questions on belonging More photographs with smiles More grounded in my roots Less judges and less trials More wind beneath my wings Less paths ahead left unexplored Clean slates with which to start each day Memories I can afford
+Less questions on belonging More photographs with smiles More grounded in my roots Less judges and less trials More wind beneath my wings Less paths ahead left unexplored Clean slates with which to start each day Memories I can afford

 La Ley Del Monte